 - As-built (façade shop drawings) to show implementation. - Product specification indicating the properties of the metal components.
+Design strategy and assessment: (2.5 points)

 - b.
 For water ingress design for pressure -equalised (rain-screen) system, comprising of: - i) Ventilation openings of adequate dimensions to ensure pressure-equalisation of the cladding cavity - ii) Drainage system to positively drain out water - iii) Air cavity with a fully sealed internal backing wall behind the cladding.